June 29th 2017

 At Lucy Bee, we’re fans of organic ingredients where possible and as part of our ethos of caring for the environment, we use recyclable packaging for all of our products, which is why you see our coconut oil in recyclable glass jars.

 Being Fair Trade is also a priority for us as it makes a substantial difference to the producers and farmers – we think it’s really important that more people learn just how powerful buying a Fair Trade product really is.
-Find out more about our commitment to Fair Trade here (as well as another delicious recipe).
+Find out more about our commitment to Fair Trade here (as well as our recipe for a rainbow quinoa bowl).